Banqiao Dam: Construction

 Cracks in the dam and sluice gates appeared after completion due to construction and engineering errors.
 They were repaired with the advice from Soviet engineers and the new design, dubbed the iron dam, was considered unbreakable.

 Whistle-blower

-Chen Xing (陈惺), one of China's foremost hydrologists, was involved in the design of the dam but he was also a vocal critic of the government's dam building policy which involved many dams in the basin.
+Chen Xing (陈惺), one of China's foremost hydrologists, was involved in the design of the dam but he was also a vocal critic of the government's dam building policy and project which involved many dams in the basin.
 He had recommended 12 sluice gates for the Banqiao Dam but this was criticized as being excessive and the number was reduced to five.
 Other dams in the project, including the Shimantan Dam, had a similar reduction of safety features and Chen was removed from the project.
 In 1961, after problems with the water system were revealed, Chen was brought back to help.
 He continued to be an outspoken critic of the system and was again removed from the project.